ThinkRedstone/Campaign/_sources/random.md.txt

 similar to the Shattered Plains, only cold and full of monsters above ground.
 The party gets chased by monsters through it, and find solace in a lush cave, a solace in their hard travels.

+## Tomb of the Dead Soldier

+A Tomb to Aton-Ka.
+Honored by Naru as the tomb for his old friend, once a soldier, now dead.